NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/FramePeriod.rst

    m1, 0.4, 0.8, 0.4
    m2, 0.1, 0.4, 0.1

-The goal of this exercise it to come up with estimates of these quantaties using the |app| that result in reasonably good matches between finite element model periods and the observed periods of the structure.
+The goal of this exercise it to come up with estimates of these quantities using the |app| that result in reasonably good matches between finite element model periods and the observed periods of the structure.

 The exercise requires a single OpenSees script file.
 The user is required to download this file and place it in a **NEW** folder.
 The file: